-"Railroad Tigers," a domestic comedy featuring Hong Kong action star Jackie Chan, ruled the Chinese box office in the week ending Jan.
-1, earning 275 million yuan (39.9 million U.S. dollars), China Film News reported Friday.
+"Kung-Fu Yoga," a domestic comedy featuring Hong Kong action star Jackie Chan, ruled the Chinese box office in the week ending Feb.
+5, earning 963 million yuan (140 million U.S. dollars), China Film News reported Tuesday.